vuejs/docs/src/guide/introduction.md

 First of all, it is important to note that both API styles are fully capable of covering common use cases.
 They are different interfaces powered by the exact same underlying system.
 In fact, the Options API is implemented on top of the Composition API!
 The fundamental concepts and knowledge about Vue are shared across the two styles.

-The Options API is centered around the concept of a "component instance" (`this` as seen in the example), which may align better with a class-based mental model for users coming from OOP language backgrounds.
-It also provides some "guard rails" by enforcing code organization via option groups.
+The Options API is centered around the concept of a "component instance" (`this` as seen in the example), which typically aligns better with a class-based mental model for users coming from OOP language backgrounds.
+It is also more beginner-friendly by abstracting away the reactivity details and enforcing code organization via option groups.

 The Composition API is centered around declaring reactive state variables directly in a function scope, and composing state from multiple functions together to handle complexity.
-It is more free-form, but the flexibility enables more powerful patterns for organizing and reusing logic.
+It is more free-form, and requires understanding how reactivity works in Vue to be used effectively.
+In return, its flexibility enables more powerful patterns for organizing and reusing logic.

 You can learn more about the comparison between the two styles and the potential benefits of Composition API in the [Composition API FAQ](/guide/advanced/composition-api-faq).